LagoVista/docs/guides/devicetype/description.md

 ####

-_You will benefit from the guides more if you have a "manual" and/or other information of a sensor and/or actuator ready to use.__
+_You will get better benefit from the guides, if you have a "manual" and/or other information of a sensor and/or actuator (devices) available.__